titola/neuropa/README.md

 I noticed the attack voice-to-skull on July 15th 2017.

-The artificial and natural deficiency coordinate the sequences and the psychology of the dialogues, often offensive, and the interferences to the normal neural oscillations that disturb the sleep with tremors, convulsions, etc. They said to me during the first tortures: "tanto ti ammazzi da solo", "hai una pistola puntata contro", "non capisci un cazzo di computer", "non capisci un cazzo di musica", and other insults and threats (I avoid the embarassing list).
+The artificial and natural deficiency coordinate the sequences and the psychology of the dialogues, often offensive, and the pulsed radiation that assaults the nervous system.
+The intent is to compromise the attention control and continually disturb the sleep causing tremors, convulsions, temporary paralysis (body blocked for more than thirty seconds), noises, visions, etc (I don't take medicines or drugs).
+They said to me during the first tortures: "tanto ti ammazzi da solo", "hai una pistola puntata contro", "non capisci un cazzo di computer", "non capisci un cazzo di musica", and other insults and threats (I avoid the embarassing list).
+They often repeat to me that I have to stop programming.
+Why?

 The following video shows a part of the signal directed to my head: